gohryt/programming-languages-research/COMPILERS.md

 **Frame-Limited Reuse** (Lorenzen & Leijen, ICFP 2022) extends Perceus with a drop-guided reuse algorithm that is more robust to program transformations and prevents pathological heap growth.

+See `MEMORY.md §3.2` for the formal frame-bounded analysis, the FIP/FP² (Functional but In-Place) calculus and `fip` keyword certifying zero allocation plus constant stack, and the TRMC with first-class constructor contexts (POPL 2023, JFP 2024) generalising tail-recursion modulo context to CPS, monoids, and evaluation contexts.
+Roc's combination of Morphic borrow-inference with Perceus reuse is covered in `MEMORY.md §3.4` (extending §1.6 above).

 Source: https://www.microsoft.com/en-us/research/wp-content/uploads/2020/11/perceus-tr-v1.pdf

 ### 16.2.
 Region-Based Memory Management — MLKit, Cyclone